semaki2000/PyTeRor/README.md

 TODO:
-    make parametrize correct by using zip: "name, name", [(val, val), (val, val)] fix name-gen to be by clone class.
+    fix refactorAST to hold one clone class.
+    Include namegen in each refactorAST.
     Just use lineno to get the right functions